 git ls-tree you can introspect the objects stored by git.

 The index let’s git show us the difference between the state of the working directory and the last commit.
 By default git uses the index to create commits, not the working directory.
 What I learned here, which I already knew by using git was I can use

-gittutorial-2 is worth a look, you’ll learn about how git works in a way which should help you master it in the long run.
+gittutorial-2 is worth a look, you’ll learn about how git works in a way which should help you master it.
 There’s still a lot more for me to read about git.
 My plan is to move on to the

 giteveryday manual.
 I’ve also been trying to work my way through the Git User’s Manual, as well as the manual for Magit; a great interface to git from within Emacs.
 It doesn’t shield you from git, but like